 The engaging, interactive content, thats delivered online, means you can study at home, in work or even on the move.
 Plus, the bitesize modules track your progress, so its possible to dip in and out of sessions, and allow you to access them in any order, as frequently as you need.

 Making this the perfect course to enhance your knowledge and skills even when you have a busy life.

 The Antimicrobial Resistance (AMR) elearning course enables health and care professionals around the world to better understand the threats posed by antimicrobial resistance, and the ways they can help to tackle this major health issue.

-These high-quality elearning sessions cover a wide range of topics, including the threats to everyday life and modern medicine posed by antimicrobial resistance – where lives could be lost if antibiotics don’t working as they should.
+These high-quality elearning sessions cover a wide range of topics, including the threats to everyday life and modern medicine posed by antimicrobial resistance where lives could be lost if antibiotics do not work as they should.

 After an introductory module, specific modules cover subjects such as the antimicrobial resistant toolkit, antibiotic review kit (ARK) stewardship for community pharmacist and antimicrobial prescribing for common infections.
 A number of case studies and film complete the programme.

 For institutional purchase or bulk licences of our online medical courses, please contact us.